 By Faith Wakefield /

-In this guide on buying double-hung windows, we’ll discuss:
+In this guide to purchasing casement windows, we’ll cover:

 Buy One Window, Get One 40% Off

 Casement windows are one of the most popular window types and for good reason.
 They provide quite a few benefits over other styles, which we’ll explain briefly below.

 Of course, casement windows aren’t perfect, and there are some downsides to installing them in your home.
 We’ll briefly discuss the primary drawbacks of this type of window below.

 As mentioned above, the average cost to replace a casement window is around $750, which is higher than the overall average replacement cost of $600.
 Most property owners spend between $450 and $1,200 to replace a single casement window, and prices can easily fall outside of this range.